pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

                 .build();
   ```

-* Installing the CA's certificate in the Java system key store.
+  2. Installing the CA's certificate in the Java system key store.
-* Creating a custom truststore with the CA's certificate and supplying it to the Pravega client application via the system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
+  3. Creating a custom truststore with the CA's certificate and supplying it to the Pravega client application via the
+system properties `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.

+For Auth, client-side configuration depends on the `AuthHandler` implementation used.
+If your server is configured to
-Further, when using the default Auth Handler implementation - the Pasword AuthHandler, supply the account credentials using Pravega ClientConfig, as shown below:
+use the default `PasswordAuthHandler`, you may supply the credentials as shown below.

   ```
   ClientConfig clientConfig = ClientConfig.builder()